 UCSB (University of California, Santa Barbara) is one of the most sought-after universities in the United States to attend.
 It was ranked the eighth-best public university and the 24th best global university in 2016 by the U.S. News and World Report.
 The institution is considered a Public Ivy university, meaning that students can get an Ivy League experience at a public university.

 Educational excellence is not the only reason why students want to attend UCSB.
-The university is nested along the pristine southern California coastline near the town of Isla Vista, 8 miles (16 km) north of Santa Barbara and 100 miles (160 km) north of Los Angeles.
-The 1022-acre (413.6-hectare) campus is located on some of the most breathtaking coastline in California.
-The university has more than 10 sandy beaches within a 15-minute drive and Santa Barbara has a burgeoning night life.
+The university is nestled along the pristine southern California coastline near the town of Isla Vista, 8 miles (16 km) north of Santa Barbara and 100 miles (160 km) north of Los Angeles.
+The 1022-acre (413.6-hectare) campus is located on some of the most breathtaking coastlines in California.
+The university has more than 10 sandy beaches within a 15-minute drive and Santa Barbara has a burgeoning nightlife.

 R&M has been working with the IT department to help solve these issues.
 The RDS 4U panel with its splice cartridges offers the university a user-friendly platform to terminate fiber services.
 Splice cartridges offer clean splicing and termination solutions which can be serviced without disturbing other circuits.
 This technology also allows the user to add services to existing panels with available capacity.
 UCSB appreciates the RDS 4U’s user-friendly design, which allows flexibility, as well as its robust construction.